Skirvin Hilton Hotel: Haunting

 Rumors of a haunting in the hotel persist, and have been cited by National Basketball Association (NBA) teams.
 The most notable examples occurred in 2010, when the New York Knicks famously blamed their loss to the Oklahoma City Thunder on the haunting and when the Chicago Bulls reported doors slamming shut on their own and strange sounds outside their rooms.
 The story received national attention again in June 2012, when the Miami Heat were staying in the hotel for the NBA Finals.
 More recently, the Baylor Lady Bears, who were the defending National Collegiate Athletic Association (NCAA) Division I women's basketball champions, were put up at the Skirvin.
 In one of the biggest upsets in tournament history, the Lady Bears unexpectedly lost 82–81 to Louisville in the regional semifinals of the 2013 NCAA Division I women's basketball tournament.
 In January 2019, Brooklyn Nets star Kyrie Irving announced that he was producing a feature film about the purported paranormal activity at the hotel.

 Room 1015 is rumored to be the most haunted room in the hotel.
 As the story goes, the hotel's original owner, W. B. Skirvin, had an affair with a maid named "Effie", which led to a pregnancy.
 To protect his reputation and avoid a scandal, Skirvin locked the maid in room 1015.
 She eventually jumped out a window, killing herself and the baby.
-To avoid negative press attention, the death was written as a suicide by a salesman who killed herself.
+To avoid negative press attention, the death was written off as a suicide by a saleswoman who killed herself.

 Over the years, hotel staff say they have seen objects moving by themselves and have heard strange noises at night.
 According to Steve Lackmeyer (who also co-wrote a book about the hotel) and Jason Kersey (both reporters from The Oklahoman), Skirvin was "a notorious womanizer and drinker" and the 10th floor was known for various incidents of gambling and other vices, but there is no real-life evidence corresponding to the "Effie" story: Skirvin's family did believe that he had an employee (his assistant and bookkeeper, Mabel Luty) who was also his mistress, but she outlived him.